dotnet/apireviews/2019/System.Private.CoreLib-Nullable/README.md

 [API Ref](System.Resources.ResourceManager.md) |
 [Video](https://youtu.be/c2Ea_g2Jaqo?list=PL1rZQsJPBU2S49OQPjupSJF-qeIEz9_ju&t=3060)

-* Should `ResourceManager.BaseName` by non-nullable?
+* Should `ResourceManager.BaseName` be non-nullable?
 * `CreateFileBasedResourceManager` the parameter `usingResourceSet` should be nullable
 * `ResourceManager.GetObject()` should take a nullable culture